Electrode: Efficiency

 The physical properties of electrodes are mainly determined by the material of the electrode and the topology of the electrode.
 The properties required depend on the application and therefore there are many kinds of electrodes in circulation.
 The defining property for a material to be used as an electrode is that it be conductive.
 Any conducting material such as metals, semiconductors, graphite or conductive polymers can therefore be used as an electrode.
 Often electrodes consist of a combination of materials, each with a specific task.
 Typical constituents are the active materials which serve as the particles which oxidate or reduct, conductive agents which improve the conductivity of the electrode and binders which are used to contain the active particles within the electrode.
 The efficiency of electrochemical cells is judged by a number of properties, important quantities are the self-discharge time, the discharge voltage and the cycle performance.
 The physical properties of the electrodes play an important role in determining these quantities.
-Important properties of the electrodes are: the electrical resistivity, the specific heat capacity (c_p), the electrode potential and the hardness.
+Important properties of the electrodes are: the electrical resistivity, the specific heat capacity (cp), the electrode potential and the hardness.
 Of course, for technological applications, the cost of the material is also an important factor.
 The values of these properties at room temperature (T = 293 K) for some commonly used materials are listed in the table below.

 Surface effects

-The surface topology of the electrode plays an important factor in determining the efficiency of an electrode.
+The surface topology of the electrode plays an important role in determining the efficiency of an electrode.
 The efficiency of the electrode can be reduced due to contact resistance.
 To create an efficient electrode it is therefore important to design it such that it minimizes the contact resistance.

 Manufacturing

-The production of electrodes for Li-Ion batteries is done in various steps as follows:
+The production of electrodes for Li-ion batteries is done in various steps as follows: